-“A journey of 1000 miles begins with a single step.” – Lao Tzu
+A journey of 1000 miles begins with a single step. – Lao Tzu

 Life on the Road

 Maybe you will fall in love with an Australian and end up going there next instead of Europe.
 Maybe you will meet a group of likable people heading to Nepal for an Everest Base Camp trek.
 You could miss a world of potential adventure by staying rigid and sticking to a plan that was made at home.
 Go with the flow, and learn to say “yes”!

 Talk to Everyone

 Do not set limits on how much time you plan to stay in a particular country or region.
 Slow down, align yourself with the environment, and absorb what an area has to offer.
-You will feel when it is time to move on inside your gut, don’t let a calendar tell you when to do so.
+You will feel when it is time to move on inside your gut; don’t let a calendar tell you when to do so.

 Not every day on the road will be a dream.
-There will be times when you are uncomfortable, homesick, frustrated, or culture shocked.
+There will be times when you are dirty, tired, uncomfortable, homesick, frustrated, or culture shocked.
 Remember that these are just temporary and psychological conditions.
-Keep your chin up and always put yourself into positions for good things to happen.
-You will be surprised at how often dire situations (such as being lost or not knowing anyone) work out for the best.
+Keep your chin up, and always put yourself into positions for good things to happen.
+Attract and manifest good things.

 Log Your Journey

-Take care of the environment and remember that you are a guest in these places.
+Take care of the environment, and remember that you are a guest in these places.
 Don’t lose your cool during negotiations or the inevitable bus breakdown — life moves at a different speed in other places.
 Learn to follow the famous Thai motto of mai pen rai.

 Keep in mind that you may be on holiday, enjoying a big adventure, but this is still daily life for the locals.
-Many are working hard to survive and they may never have the option to enjoy travel like do.
-It may seem like everyone just wants to get into your money belt.
+Many are working hard seven days a week to survive, and they may never have the option to enjoy travel like you.
+On some days, it seems like every local just wants to get into your money belt.
 Have compassion.

 Remember: These are human beings who want to enjoy life just as you are, and they were born in a place that makes travel dreams harder to reach.